noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				// openWindow creates a new top level browsing context
 				// and loads the specified url
-				// firefox permits this only in response to a notificationclick event foundClient = await clients.openWindow(getNotiData().pathname|url|etc);
+				// firefox permits this only in response to a notificationclick event
+				// has all methods of the Client interface foundClient = await clients.openWindow(getNotiData().pathname|url|etc);
+				if (foundClient) {
+					// give user input focus
+					if (!foundClient.focused) await foundClient.focus()
+					// loads a url into the controlled client if (foundClient.url !== 'wtf') await foundClient.navigate('to/this/url')
+					// send a message tot he client
+					// see the other examples with passing a port from messageChannel foundClient.postMessage()
+				}
 			// finish your business logic
 			// or maybe do this close all notifications? const notis = await self.registration.getNotifications()